mblayman/mattlayman.com/content/understand-django/2021-03-23-deploy-site-live.md

 by default.
 As each request reaches the main process, the request routes to an available worker process.
-The work process executes your Django app code to provide the response data to the user.
+The worker process executes your Django app code to provide the response data to the user.